helm/helm/docs/developers.md

 To run Helm and Tiller locally, you can run `bin/helm` or `bin/tiller`.

-- Helm and Tiller are known to run on Mac OSX and most Linuxes, including Alpine.
+- Helm and Tiller are known to run on macOS and most Linuxes, including Alpine.
 - Tiller must have access to a Kubernetes cluster.
 It learns about the cluster by examining the Kube config files that `kubectl` uses.